Best Master’s Programs in Mental Health Counseling for 2025

 Mental Health Specializations

-The median annual pay for substance abuse, behavioral disorder, and mental health counselors is $53,710, according to the Bureau of Labor Statistics (BLS).
+The median annual pay for substance use, behavioral disorder, and mental health counselors in 2024 was $59,190, according to the Bureau of Labor Statistics (BLS).
 The BLS projects that these jobs will grow by 19% from 2023-2033, which is much faster than average.

 Paying for a Mental Health Counseling Program